 The script does much to keep director Jon M. Chu on track.
 This is his follow-up to Crazy Rich Asians, and it holds together better as a big, sprawling, multigenerational saga that provides roles to many different actors.
-The Bronx is a long way from the tony enclaves of Singapore, yet he and choreographer Christopher Scott (who accompanies Chu from the Step Up movies) make excellent use of the locations, with dance moves for the manicurists in the nail salon and the domino players in the park.
+Manhattan’s Upper West Side is a long way from the tony enclaves of Singapore, yet he and choreographer Christopher Scott (who accompanies Chu from the Step Up movies) make excellent use of the locations, with dance moves for the manicurists in the nail salon and the domino players in the park.
 With its references to the mainstays of life in the Big Apple, this movie does for New York what La La Land did for L.A.
 Just like Damien Chazelle’s film, this is a story about youthful dreams and how they can force us into hard decisions.

 If somehow you haven’t taken in Miranda’s stage musical Hamilton, this is a prime opportunity to witness his astonishing gift for words and music.
 Hamilton mixes rap with traditional Broadway musical styles, but here he injects hip-hop into salsa and merengue, and the mix comes off just as well.
 The words come pell-mell in two languages (“I’ll be a businessman, richer than Nina’s daddy. / Tiger Woods and I on the links, and he’s my caddy. / My money’s makin’ money, I’ll go from po’ to mo’ dough / Keep the bling, I want the brass ring like Frodo.”) yet Miranda can do more than just cleverness.
 He can wrench your heart, too, in the number “Alabanza,” when a character dies and the denizens of the Heights come to the apartment building to pay their respects.